Danieldotcomcoder/Portfolio/README.md

 ## Acknowledgments

- Thanks for figma for inspiring this desgin.
+ Thanks for Figma for inspiring this desgin